Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Introduction

-The subsets $S \subset B$ are not even required to be countable in the union $I_s$ in Theorem~\ref{t:parshin-generic-emptiness-higher-dimension}.
-In fact, for every $\varepsilon > 0$, the sets $S$ can be taken to be of measure $\varepsilon$-close to $\vol_d(B)$ by enlarging $W$.
-To the limit of our knowledge, even finiteness results of $(S, \DD)$-integral points for certain $S \subset B$ countably infinite is not stated elsewhere before in the literature.
+To the limit of our knowledge, even finiteness results of $(S, \DD)$-integral sections for certain $S \subset B$ countably infinite is not stated elsewhere before in the literature.
 To obtain such results, establishing a height bound as in traditional approaches, which depends on the cardinality of $S$, is clearly not sufficient.
-In the case of number fields, the closest related finiteness result of $(S, \DD)$-integral points where $S$ may be an infinite set of places seems to be a result of Silverman \cite{silverman-87} (see also \cite[Theorem 1.39]{phung-19-phd}) for elliptic curves but it requires some strong restrictions on the set of solutions.
+In the case of number fields, the closest related finiteness result seems to be a result of Silverman \cite{silverman-87} (see also \cite[Theorem 1.39]{phung-19-phd}) for elliptic curves but it requires some strong restrictions on the set of sections.